 What to Pack for Hiking the Mist Trail in Yosemite

-Hiking Tops: No matter the weather, choose tops that are quick-drying and moisture wicking.
-Avoid cotton, especially in the colder months, as it stays wet and can cause hypothermia.
-The Patagonia Capilene Cool tanks and shirts are easily my favorite, but are admittedly pricey.
-For a budget friendly alternative, try Columbia’s Cades Cape tank.
+- Hiking Tops: No matter the weather, choose tops that are quick-drying and moisture wicking.
+Avoid cotton, especially in the winter, as it stays wet and can cause hypothermia.
+I LOVE my REI Sahara Sunshade hoodie and the Patagonia Capilene Cool tops.

-Hiking Backpack: Your backpack should be lightweight with enough support to carry a full day’s worth of supplies without hurting your back and shoulders.
-I use the Osprey Sirrus 24 daypack which has plenty of storage and space for a hydration reservoir.
+- Hiking Backpack: Your backpack should be lightweight with enough support to carry a full day’s worth of supplies without hurting your back and shoulders, like the REI Flash 22 or Osprey Tempest 20 Pack

-Water and Snacks: Dehydration is probably the number one safety issue beginner hikers experience.
-Wondering how much to bring?
-Pack at least 2 Liters if you are headed to the top of Nevada Falls – more in the hot and humid summer.
+- Water and Snacks: Pack at least 2 Liters if you are headed to the top of Nevada Falls – more in the hot and humid summer.
 The tops of both Falls are perfect spots for a short picnic.
 Pack energizing and nutritious snacks, like protein bars, nut butters, and fruit.

 Pin This Post For Later